SasView/documents/Sasview Roadmap.md

 Task Summary (Subject to the availability of sufficient resources):

 * Deploy computational code on clusters
-* Complete headless operation and realtime analysis workflows.
+* Complete headless operation and realtime analysis workflows
 * Deploy Web application
 * Continue work on smartphone app
 * Create at least one more tutorial as appropriate